-- 6. Here are ways GPU might not be IEEE-754 This goes somewhere in here but not sure yet - Internal representations are GPU dependent and may not match IEEE[32] - OpenGL standards specify: binary16, binary32, binary64 - OpenVG aims to become a standard API for SVG viewers but the API only uses binary32 and hardware implementations may use less than this internally[25] - It seems that IEEE has not been entirely successful; although all modern CPUs and GPUs are able to read and write IEEE floating point types, many do not conform to the IEEE standard in how they represent floating point numbers internally. - 7.
-Sod all that, let's just use an arbitrary precision library (AND THUS WE FINALLY GET TO THE POINT)
+6. Here are ways GPU might not be IEEE-754 - This goes \somewhere \ in here but not sure yet

+- Internal representations are GPU dependent and may not match IEEE[32] - OpenGL standards specify: binary16, binary32, binary64 - OpenVG aims to become a standard API for SVG viewers but the API only uses binary32 and hardware implementations may use less than this internally[25] - It seems that IEEE has not been entirely successful; although all modern CPUs and GPUs are able to read and write IEEE floating point types, many do not conform to the IEEE standard in how they represent floating point numbers internally. - Blog post alert (https://dolphin-emu.org/blog/2014/03/15/pixel-processing-problems/)

+7. Sod all that, let's just use an arbitrary precision library (AND THUS WE FINALLY GET TO THE POINT)